DMTF/spdm-emu/doc/spdm_emu.md

                      The version for responder must be provisioned from ver.
                      The capabilities for local and peer are from cap|peer_cap.
                      The negotiated algorithms are from hash|meas_spec|meas_hash|asym|req_asym|dhe|aead|key_schedule|other_param and they shall have at most 1 bit set.
+                 VCA can be used when all other commands are skipped.
                  DIGEST means send GET_DIGESTS command.
                  CERT means send GET_CERTIFICATE command.
                  CHAL means send CHALLENGE command.